CPamb/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls: <br >
-Start Time 2023-12-29 12:05:22
+Start Time 2023-12-29 12:05:22 <br >
 Stop Time	2023-12-30 12:05:22

 | Metric                   | Count